Step 1

 What’s Included:

-Access to a private or shared bathroom
+Access to a private or shared bathroom (varies by location)

-Three traditional, home-cooked meals daily
+Three traditional, home-cooked meals per day

-Filtered water, tea, and snacks
+Filtered water, tea, and light snacks

 Access to laundry (self-service or small local fee)